 The causes of academic misconduct vary.
 Much of the literature attributes the increase in academic misconduct to either contextual factors or to individual factors (McCabe & Trevino, 1997).
 Some of the individual factors associated with academic misconduct are that cheating students tend to be male, younger (17-22), and be poor academic performers (Bramble & Stevenson-Clarke, 2005).
-Other individual factors associated with academic misconduct are that cheating a non-academic scholarship, and participation in extra-curricular activities (McCabe et al.).
+Other individual factors associated with academic misconduct are participation in intercollegiate athletics, receiving a non-academic scholarship, and participation in extra-curricular activities (McCabe et al.).